minecraftforum/rules-archive/rules/global/rules.markdown

     Member-run giveaways or contests that require performing a specific action for entry (eg: subscribe to my Youtube channel, follow me on Twitter) are not allowed.

+* __Beg for Donations__

+    Posts which are primarily geared towards collecting donations are not allowed.
+Similarly, donation buttons within signatures are also forbidden.
+You may include donation information as a side note in your thread however it should not be the main focus of your post.

 * __Advertise__